 Drama and Sociodrama

 Students have one quarter in this grade to explore drama as a creative art.
 They are offered three classes per week in the fundamentals of storytelling, stagecraft, acting technique, and design through group and solo improvisations, theatre games, and structured activities.
 Concentration in the area of free imagination and creation is stressed, as are collaborative and individual efforts.
 Students are introduced to effective approaches to public speaking and vocal production while contributing to a variety of projects.
-One weekly lesson with the school counselor focuses on selected pertinent and age appropriate topics such as bullying, personal responsibility, and the power of the individual to effect change.
 In addition, students may participate in the Middle School Drama Club, the annual sixth Grade and Middle School plays, and a poetry slam or speech fest.